No Car in Malta? How We Get Around

 A small grey Bolt Lite vehicle (Carver) with a passenger, leaving from Gzira, Malta.

-Little Bolt — Mediterranean lifestyle with reduced comfort
+Bolt Lite — Mediterranean lifestyle with reduced comfort

 Traffic in Malta is a topic everyone complains about.
 It can be time consuming and expensive to get from A to B. But after living here for several years (without owning a car) I’ve figured out a system that works.
 I mix and match.